Te Auraki (The Return)

 We are working with relevant authorities in each of the countries to ensure the repatriations are conducted sensitively and in accordance with local requirements, regulations, and protocols.

-New Zealand’s disinterment team has been selected and will include specialists in forensic anthropology, bio-archaeology, and forensic dentistry and will apply international best practice to identify the remains of the deceased.
+New Zealand’s disinterment team for Malaysia and Singapore has been selected and will include specialists in forensic anthropology, bio-archaeology, and forensic dentistry and will apply international best practice to identify the remains of the deceased.

 These plans include agreeing on the religious, spiritual, and cultural protocols that will be conducted during each stage of the journey home, identification protocols to ensure we meet New Zealand coronial requirements, departure ceremonies from countries, arrival ceremonies in New Zealand, and re-interments at sites and times chosen by families.